Mayke: Palmeiras

 On 13 May 2017, after renewing his contract with Cruzeiro until 2020, Mayke was loaned to Palmeiras until the end of 2018, with Rafael Marques moving in the opposite direction permanently.
 A starter in his first year, he became a backup option after the arrival of Marcos Rocha, but was still bought by the club on 28 November 2018, signing a permanent five-year deal.

 Mayke remained a backup to Rocha in the following seasons, but was a starter in the 2021 Copa Libertadores final as Rocha was suspended.
 On 13 October 2022, he further extended his link with Verdão until December 2024.
 In the 2023 season, he finally enjoyed a run as a first-choice, overtaking Rocha, but would lose his first-choice status in the following year.

 In January 2024, Mayke renewed his contract with Palmeiras until 2025.

 Santos

 On 30 July 2025, Santos announced the signing of Mayke on a contract until December 2027.
 He made his debut for the club on 4 August, replacing Benjamín Rollheiser at half-time in a 3–1 home win over Juventude.

+Signed as a first-choice, Mayke quickly lost his starting spot to Igor Vinícius, and was criticized due to his performances before being deemed surplus to requirements in June 2026.
+On 7 August, he terminated his link with the club.